demiangomez/Parallel.GAMIT/README.md

 PG and PP require the following dependencies:

 - Python version > 2.7.13
-- GAMIT-GLOBK: although PP does not use GAMIT in it's full, it relies on grdtab otl.grid and sh_rx2apr to obtain the ocean loading coefficients and station coordinates (when PPP fails to process a station-day).
-Bare in mind that sh_rx2apr need the following dependencies to run in a computer without GAMIT installed: svdiff, svpos, tform, sh_rx2apr, doy
+- GAMIT-GLOBK: although PP does not use GAMIT in its full, it relies on grdtab, otl.grid and sh_rx2apr to obtain the ocean loading coefficients and station coordinates (when PPP fails to process a station-day).
+Bare in mind that sh_rx2apr needs the following dependencies to run in a computer without GAMIT installed: svdiff, svpos, tform, sh_rx2apr, doy
 - teqc: the good-old RINEX quality check tool
 - RinSum: one of the programs of GPSTk found in http://www.gpstk.org/bin/view/Documentation/WebHome
 - pygressql: Python interface to connect to Postgres
-- tqdm: a Python progress bar to show the processing
+- tqdm: a Python progress bar to show the processing progress
 - rnx2crx: RINEX to CRINEX
 - crx2rnx: CRINEX to RINEX
 - crz2rnx: this is a script modified by me which is based on the the scripts found in http://terras.gsi.go.jp/ja/crx2rnx.html with a few minor tweaks to handle the most common problems found in CRINEZ files.